MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation

-\textbf{Bootstrapping Stable Diffusion.} The final \model~encoder is the result of combining these separately trained modules (c.f.
-Fig.~\ref{fig:architecture}).
-The DM is conditioned on embeddings extractd from the last hidden layer of the transformer.
-Subsequently, we denote $H(x)$ as embedding for input $x$ after a forward pass through the \model~encoder.
-We now align the pre-trained image generation model with \model's encoder (cf. step 2.2 in Fig.~\ref{fig:architecture}).
-Considering the depicted SD architecture, one only needs to align the conditioning with the new embedding space.
+\textbf{Bootstrapping Stable Diffusion.} The final \model~encoder is the result of combining these separately trained modules (cf.~Fig.~\ref{fig:architecture}).
+The DM is conditioned on embeddings extracted from the last hidden layer of the transformer.
+Subsequently, we denote $H(x)$ as embedding for input $x$ after a forward pass through \model's multimodal LM encoder.
+We now align the pre-trained image generation model with \model's encoder (step 2.2 in Fig.~\ref{fig:architecture}).
+Considering the depicted SD architecture, we only need to alter the conditioning portion of the generative model to use our new encoder instead of CLIP.
 In line with previous research \cite{chen2022altclip}, we keep all weights of the DM frozen and only finetune the cross-attention layers of the U-Net.
 The training objective remains the same as shown in Eq.~\ref{eq:dm_training} and \ref{eq:classifier_free} with the conditioning $\mathbf{c}_p$ being the encoding $H(x)$.

-We trained the DM only on monolingual (English) and monomodal inputs with $x$ being either an image \textit{or} a caption.
+We trained the DM only on monolingual (English) and monomodal inputs with $x$ being randomly chosen as either an image \textit{or} a caption.
 Nonetheless, the final \model~model is capable of interpreting multilingual and arbitrarily interleaved text and image prompts.
 Our method highlights that the capabilities of strong LMs can be transferred to downstream tasks without the need for dedicated downstream training data.
 We provide empirical evidence in the following section.

-\textbf{Modality alignment.} However, during these experiments, we observed that one needs further modifications to the inference mechanics to enable stable multimodal prompting.
-More specifically, for interleaved text and image prompts, \model's encoder represents images as a sequence of 144 token embeddings.
-In many cases, the accompanied text prompt contains fewer tokens, resulting in a disproportional influence of image prompts compared to significantly shorter text portions.
+\textbf{Modality alignment.} During initial experiments, we observed that further modifications to the inference mechanics are needed to enable stable multimodal prompting.
+More specifically, for interleaved text and image prompts \model's encoder represents one image as a sequence of 144 tokens in the input embedding space.
+In most scenarios, the accompanying text prompt contains fewer tokens, resulting in a disproportional influence of the visual inputs on the generated image.
 To counteract this phenomenon, we utilize attention manipulation \cite{AtMan} to up-weight the impact of textual tokens with respect to the discrepancy in input length.
+Representative results showcasing the effect of attention manipulation can be found in Appendix \ref{app:attn_manip}.